dross3121/Ross-Guesstimate/README.md

 ---

-[Guessitmate](https://dross3121.github.io/Ross-Guesstimate/) is a single page gaming application. that allows a user ten chances to guess the hidden word correctly.
+[Guessitmate](https://dross3121.github.io/Ross-Guesstimate/) is a single page gaming application. that allows a user ten chances to guess the hidden random word correctly.